Comic-Con-Museum/fan-forge-backend/README.md

 established fans in exciting ways, using upvotes, downvotes, and surveys to get the public involved in exhibit development and curation.

-The code that powers Fan Forge is publically available to get fans to even more deeply involved, by helping to create the experience they have while creating their museum experience.
+The code that powers Fan Forge is publicly available to get fans to even more deeply involved, by helping to create the experience they have while creating their museum experience.
 Read through the sections below to get started.